 Gardening on the edge – Coastal Plants and Gardens” is the name of one of Doug’s Newest talks, which is suitable for general interest groups such as WIs and Ladies Luncheon Clubs, as well as Gardening Clubs.

-Doug is currently reclaiming his garden after letting his house out for a few years, his new garden will have a strong coastal influence.
+I am currently reclaiming my garden after letting my house out for a few years, the new garden will have a strong coastal influence.

-In this talk Doug visits some wonderful coastal gardens, considers plants to grow near the coast, and how to achieve that coastal look.
+In this talk we visit some wonderful coastal gardens, consider plants to grow near the coast, along with how to achieve that coastal look.

 This is a talk looking at plants that hurt, mame and kill, in some rather ingenious ways…

 Just when you thought it was safe to go out into the garden.

 Ten years in the making ,this talk provides a whistle stop tour of some of the finest gardens to be found in Cornwall; where frost is rare and the gardens are exceptional.

 This is a land of giant Echiums and tree ferns, Camellias and Rhododendrons,

 we visit Eden, Heligan and a host of smaller unknown gardens.